EternityForest/EmberOS/README.md

 a 16GB card will make wear leveling more effective and give your app room to expand.

+### Goals

+* Reliable embedded control and digital signage
+* Do almost anything offline once you have the image, most common tools included
+* Usable for basic desktop tasks, if you're careful not to save stuff to volatile folders
+* Declaratively configurable, you should be able to do almost everything just by editing files in /sketch
+* As little configuration as possible for common tasks, everything should just work.
+* Convenient platform for experimenting with your setup, includes all tools for minor tweaks to just about everything without needing a desktop computer.

+#### Semi read only
+ Read only root filesystem, and mostly read only /home/pi, with carefully controlled symlinks to persistent folders to make apps work as they should, while keeping everything else read only, or purely volatile, so things like chromium's absurd disk writes can't cause trouble.

 ## Enabling services

 Instead of SSHing in(Which may not always be available), you can activate any systemd